fagia/gitlab-playground/docs/STEP_3.md

 Now use the WebIDE GUI to stage and commit all the new and changed files and see the new pipeline running.

+Here you can inspect the images built and pushed by the pipeline that has just runned: http://gitlab.session1.techlunch.com:9980/tech-lunch/ci-cd-commands/cmd-tag-project/container_registry

 ### Create an user with read/write PAT to invoke GitLab API from CI/CD commands

 Since this is still an open issue for the CE version of GitLab: https://gitlab.com/gitlab-org/gitlab-ce/issues/41084, we have to create a *fake* user and issue a PAT (Personal Access Token) that we'll pass to the CI/CD commands that work with GitLab API.